Lighthorse (American Indian police)

+Current boundaries of the Five Tribes.

 Lighthorse (or Light Horse) is an official or colloquial name for the police forces of federally recognized tribes in the United States.
 Some tribal governments officially refer to their police as Lighthorse while others do not.
 Historically, the term referred to the Five Civilized Tribes of the United States' mounted police forces.
 The Lighthorse were generally organized into companies and assigned to different districts.
 Perhaps the most famous were the Cherokee Lighthorsemen which had their origins in Georgia.
+Due to the Indian Removal Act, the Five Civilized Tribes were forcibly removed to Indian Territory, where the modern day Lighthorse Police Departments have their precincts.

+Pre-colonial forms of policing

+Before European contact, many tribes maintained order through social values rather than formal policing.
+These values were based on kinship: respecting one’s relatives and avoiding behavior that could embarrass the family encouraged people to follow community expectations.
+Social ridicule was often a natural way to maintain harmony within the tribe.

+When an offense occurred, tribes generally used negotiation and compensation to repair the harm.
+The greatest consequence was often the shame brought upon the person and their family.
+If private negotiation did not work, the issue could be handled by influential members, such as chiefs and other representatives.

+Punishments varied depending on the situation.
+They could involve giving valuable goods, such as horses, destroying the offender’s property, physical punishment, or, in some cases, “blood revenge,” a practice that was later exaggerated in many colonial accounts.

 Cherokee

-In 1797, the Cherokees created organizations called "regulating companies" to deal with horse theft and other property crimes.
+In 1795, the Cherokees created organizations called "regulating companies" to deal with horse theft and other property crimes.
 The regulating companies were a mounted tribal police force, empowered to enforce tribal laws.
 They began to be called "Lighthorsemen" in the 1820s.
 Their authority expanded to apprehending criminals, whom they turned over to tribal courts for trial and sentencing.
 The Lighthorsemen's scope was then extended to more serious crimes including murder, rape and robbery.
 They also enforced the tribal laws against drunkenness.
 One author asserted that the Cherokees took the force's name from General Henry "Lighthorse Harry" Lee, who got the nickname because his cavalry moved so quickly.

 On November 13, 1844, the Cherokee National Council authorized the formation of a lighthorse company.
 Composed of a captain, a lieutenant and twenty four horsemen.
 They were to arrest all fugitives from justice in the Cherokee Nation.
 For several years the lighthorsemen also served as judges and jurors, administering punishments themselves.
-Usually, they punished those convicted of minor crimes by whipping.
+Usually, they punished those convicted of minor crimes by whipping and worse crimes cause 100 to 300 lashes, getting the ears cut off, or even death.
 In 1874, the Cherokees built a prison at Tahlequah.
-It was the only Indian Nation to do so.
+It was the only Native Nation to do so.